SimonCropp/SetStartupProjects/README.md

 Opening the Sample Solution you will note the startup projects have been changed.

 ![](Images/itworked.png)

-## How to determine start projects

-Determining the startup projects for a solution can be derived using a combination the the `.csproj` content, some xml querying, and a [lookup list of projects that can be considered startable](http://www.mztools.com/articles/2008/mz2008017.aspx).
-This is encapsulating in the `StartProjectFinder` class.

-    var startupProjectGuids = new StartProjectFinder()
-        .GetStartProjects(solutionDirectory)
-        .ToList();
-    var startProjectSuoCreator = new StartProjectSuoCreator();
-    startProjectSuoCreator.CreateForSolutionDirectory(solutionDirectory, startupProjectGuids);

-You can, of course, write your own logic for determining startup project GUIDs and pass them to `StartProjectSuoCreator`.

 ## Multiple versions of Visual Studio